Frequently Asked Questions

 For in-state students, students can expect a yearly cost of $8,996 (estimated) in addition to room and meal plan.

 These costs do not include the many scholarship opportunities that are offered at EKU.
-More information about scholarships offered through EKU is found at: https://scholarships.eku.edu/
+More information about scholarships offered through EKU is found at: CLICK HERE

-There is an additional cost of $1050 per semester that includes all PGA Tests, full golf course and practice facility access, PGA Seminars, tournament program, and player development program.
+There is an additional cost of $1050 per semester for PGA Golf Management students that include all PGA Tests, full golf course and practice facility access, PGA Seminars, tournament program, and player development program.
 This cost is added to the tuition so that payment for each of these items do not have to be made individually.

 5. What facilities will you have access to as a student?

 Our students have access to a wide variety of technology and facilities.
-These are availible to improve your game as well as train you on the technologies so you become a proficient golf instructor.
+These are available to improve your game as well as train you on the technologies, so you become a proficient golf instructor.

 Technology includes the SAM Putt Lab, Simulator, V1 Swing Analysis, TrackMan launch monitor, Tournament Software, and full golf alteration and repair lab.